julianbherman/MallocBugTracker/README.md

         - Assign object E of 64 bytes (including HEADERSIZE) (14 integers object)
         - **EXPECT:** address of header E is next to object C.

   5. if free() is called on a pointer to a chunk that has already been freed, there is no change to the metadata and an appropriate error is printed

   	- *confirmed in err.c*

-  6. if free() is called on a pointer that was not provided by malloc(), there is no change to the metadata and an appropriate error is printed
-  	- NOTE: this also includes pointers that do not point to the beginning of a chunk
+  6. if free() is called on a pointer that was not provided by malloc(), there is no change to the metadata and an appropriate error is printed.
+NOTE: this also includes pointers that do not point to the beginning of a chunk.

 	- *confirmed in err.c*

   7. ensures 8 byte alignment such that all pointers returned by malloc() are divisible by 8

 	#### TESTING METHOD

 	- malloc() a bunch of different sized chunks
 	- **EXPECT** the pointer address returned is divisible by 8

   8. padding for alignment correctly rounds-up requested size to a multiple of 8 bytes

         #### TESTING METHOD

         - Malloc a char object of 6 bytes and a char object of 4 bytes and a char object of 8 bytes
         - Expected Malloc() to gives 3 pointers of 8 bytes
         - Write string of 8 words in objects
         - **EXPECT** the strings still hold

   9. malloc() correctly assigns chunk size to metadata

 	#### TESTING METHOD

 	- Assign an object of 4 integers (16 bytes == 2 quadwords)
 	- **EXPECT**
   	- First 4 bytes of memory is IN_USE
   	- Size of first 4 bytes of memory == 2 (quadwords)

   10. each call to free() will check both adjacent chunks and coalesce if possible

         #### TESTING METHOD

         - Assigning 4 consecutive objects of 8 bytes
         - Check coalesce on right:
           - free() 2nd object and then free 1st object